Reynaldo-S/Census-Data-Standardization-and-Analysis-Pipeline/README.md

 The inital steps invovle in

-   1.Importing pandas library
+   * Importing pandas library
-   2.Loading the excel file and converting them into a Dataframe.
+   * Loading the excel file and converting them into a Dataframe.